TestingDocs.com

 # Edit a system file example

-We need to perform sudo for any administrative tasks in the Terminal.
-For example, install an application software package.
-To extract files, edit system files and copy or move directories, etc.
+We need to perform sudo for any administrative tasks in the Terminal, such as installing an application software package, extracting files, editing system files, and copying or moving directories.

 $ sudo gedit /etc/profile